How For The Parrots Came To Be

 SAFETY MEASURES IN OUR TOYS

-I make sure that all of my toys are designed to be engaging for birds (of course all new toys are tested by Pistachio and Monkey).
+I make sure that all of my toys are designed to be engaging for birds (of course all new toys are tested by Pistachio, Monkey and Sprout).
 My top priority is safety.
 All products used have been determined to be bird safe.
 All wood items are untreated and bird safe woods.
-Coloured pieces have been dyed with food grade colouring, "Poly-chroma" released by Beaks and Feets Parrot Toys and More.
-Any metal used is stainless steel.
+Any metal used is bird safe.
 Rope toys are put together in a way to reduce risk of entrapment and made with natural fiber ropes deemed bird safe.